urboifox/urboifox/README.md

 ![Personal Profile Banner](./assets/cover3.png)

 <p align="center">
-I'm a web developer with a relentless drive for excellence, skilled in creating and maintaining functional and responsive web applications and websites.
+Mohamed is a web developer who loves code and food, skilled in creating and maintaining stunning web applications and websites since 1995.
 Proficient in the latest web technologies and frameworks, continuously expanding my skill set to stay at the forefront of the industry.
 </p>